CreativeMaladjustment/stelligent-u-020201208/07-load-balancing/README.md

 Discuss with your mentor: *What are some of the common cloud architectures where you would want to implement an ALB?*

+> With ALBs we are able to have more than a single instance serving up content.
+We eleminate a single source of failure by having a group of instances responding.
+During upgrades of software we can do a rolling update which also reduces or avoids downtime.
+During busy times we can add instances and increase performance of the system in general balancing the traffic to all of the instances or nodes available.

 ## Further reading